-In 2016 and 2015, Certified Construction Disbursements for SUNY and NYS Agencies programs totaled \$1,945 million and \$2,033 million, accounting for nearly 80% of the Certified Disbursements in each year and over 60% of each year's total construction disbursements.
+In 2017 and 2016, Certified Construction Disbursements for SUNY and NYS Agencies programs totaled \$1,778 million and \$1,945 million, accounting for approximately 60% and 80% of the Certified Disbursements in each year and over half of each year's total construction disbursements.

-While the DASNY-Managed Projects represent only 20% of the total construction disbursements, this activity is significant in terms of DASNY's operations.
+While the DASNY-Managed Projects represent only 18% of the total construction disbursements, this activity is significant in terms of DASNY's operations.
 At any point in time, DASNY is actively managing 600-1,000 construction projects with the personnel needed to support this work accounting for more than 80% of DASNY's operating expenses.
 DASNY generates fees from these clients that are generally equal to their allocable amount of DASNY operating expenses attributable to the construction services provided.